nanocurrency/nano-docs/docs/node-implementation/contributing.md

 ##### Websocket
 Websockets were introduced in https://github.com/nanocurrency/nano-node/pull/1840.
 Previously a HTTP callback had to be used, but websockets provides a more efficient 2 way communication protocol.
 Websocket events are available for various topics.
 For an example of adding a websocket topic look at: https://github.com/nanocurrency/nano-node/pull/2634. `observers.notify (message_a.data, endpoint);` is what ultimately invokes the websocket server to send a message which is deserialized inside `nano::websocket::message_builder`.

-##### Worker
+##### Workers (thread pool)
-There is a single worker thread, the class definition is defined inside nano/lib/worker.cpp, which allows tasks to be added to a queue for execution.
-This was added in https://github.com/nanocurrency/nano-node/pull/1264 and its primary purpose was to schedule write transactions off the io threads.
-It is generally recommended to push tasks onto the io threads though to avoid bottlenecking this single thread.
+The class definition for `thread_pool` is defined inside `nano/lib/threading.cpp`, which allows tasks to be added to a queue for execution as well as executed at a specific time.
+Previously there were worker/alarm classes, which were combined in https://github.com/nanocurrency/nano-node/pull/2871.
+Its primary purpose was to schedule write transactions off the io threads.
+It is generally recommended to push other tasks onto the io threads though to avoid bottlenecking these threads.

-##### Alarm
-The `alarm` object is used to schedule a callback to be called at a specific time in the future.
-It is always executed asynchronously on the io thread.
-For this reason if the callback creates a write transaction it is pushed onto the worker thread.

 ##### Database
 There are 2 logical areas where a persistent file is needed: the ledger and wallets.
 For this 2 NoSQL databases which store binary data are used, namely LMDB & RocksDB.
+The ledger database is comprised of a few files:
+**nano/secure/blockstore.hpp** (interface)
-The ledger database is comprised of a few files: nano/secure/blockstore.hpp (interface) nano/secure/blockstore_partial.hpp (partial implementation of the interface, it allows CRTP for derived classes) nano/node/lmdb/* (anything specific to LMDB goes here) nano/node/rocksdb/* (anything specific to RocksDB goes here) The wallets database uses the wallets_store which only has an LMDB backend.
+**nano/secure/blockstore_partial.hpp** (partial implementation of the interface, it allows CRTP for derived classes)
+**nano/node/lmdb/** (anything specific to LMDB goes here)
+**nano/node/rocksdb/** (anything specific to RocksDB goes here)
+The wallets database uses the wallets_store which only has an LMDB backend.

 ##### Database upgrades